Maienfeld

-Maienfeld (Maiavilla) is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Maienfeld (Maiavilla) is a municipality in the Landquart Region in the Swiss canton of the Grisons.
 It is a tourist destination in the Alps, both because of the local wine and because it was the setting of the story Heidi.

 History

 Maienfeld lies along a key route through the Rhine Valley in the Alps.
 Prehistoric Bronze work and a pre-Roman cellar have been found in the city and on St. Luzisteig hill.
 A 3rd-century Roman station or settlement has been found along the old Roman Road.
 The 4th or 5th century Tabula Peutingeriana map shows a place called Magia near modern Maienfeld.

 The village is first mentioned in 831 and was known as Lupinis at that time.
 The name of the village changed several times over the following centuries and included; Magenza, Lopine, Maging and Magen zu Luppinis.
 Finally, in 1295 the name Maienvelt was used, which eventually became Maienfeld.